gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * From the Joining Response, only the parameters 'gkty', 'key', 'num', 'exp', and 'ace-groupcomm-profile' are present.
 In particular, the 'key' parameter includes only the following data.

    - The 'ms' parameter, specifying the new OSCORE Master Secret value.
+This parameter MUST be present.

    - The 'contextId' parameter, specifying the new Gid to use as OSCORE ID Context value.
+This parameter MUST be present.

-   - Optionally, the 'salt' value, specifying the new OSCORE Master Salt value.
+   - The 'salt' value, specifying the new OSCORE Master Salt value.
+This parameter MAY be present.

 * The parameter 'stale_node_ids' MUST also be included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter is encoded as a CBOR array, where each element is encoded as a CBOR byte string.
 The CBOR array has to be intended as a set, i.e., the order of its elements is irrelevant.
 The parameter is populated as follows.